toshi0383/abceed/README.md

 - `Logic` depends on `Core`
 - `UI` depends on both `Core` and `Logic`

-Frameworks are linked statically, so there's no runtime overhead compared to building monolithic app target.
+Frameworks are linked statically, so there's no runtime overhead compared to monolithic app target.

 ### 3. Mock data driven UI development

-All UI components are separated from main target, which mean I can create stub app target **without actual network or database I/O**.
+All UI components are separated from main target, which means I can create app target **without actual network or database I/O**.
-This will allow to build interested View or ViewController separately.
+This allows to build interested View or ViewController independently.
 This boosts up the UI development iteration cycle especially when project gets very large.

 - UILibrary: Runs UI with mock data.
 Could have been a playground too.